 “You remember the two girls yesterday?
 They quite progressive, right?
 Somehow ah, the men here more conservative than the ladies one.”
 She cited an example to underscore her conclusion.
 “Omani men is always going back to their hometown on the weekend.
 Even if they have a house in Muscat, weekend must drive all the way to the clan home one.”
 She shook her head in confusion.

-That was why there was no real local urban community in Muscat for Chian to socialise with.
-There were only expats, and most of them had families and were consequently boring for a single woman.
+That was why there was no local urban community in Muscat for Chian to socialise with.
+Only expats, and most of them had families and were consequently boring for a single woman.

 It would be much more practical to stay put in Muscat, Chian remarked.
-What was the necessity to return to clan territory so regularly?
+Why need to return to clan territory so regularly?

 Social transitions: Ladies first

 And indeed, being Malaysians raised by the first generation that migrated to cities during the optimistic phase of the country’s urbanisation, we felt no pressure to return frequently to our hometowns.

 Yet I am aware that today, the millennial Malaysians do.
 Was it a coincidence that the optimism we grew up with, has been replaced by a sense of pessimism and insecurity?
 Perhaps such an atmosphere causes people to instinctively fall back to the tribe, to secure access to resources in anticipation of hardship and uncertainty.

 On the surface of it, Oman is fairly optimistic, safe, and stable.
 But it lies within a very changeable and volatile region.
 I can’t begin to imagine the diplomatic skills required to maintain sovereignty and neutrality with such restive regional neighbours.